cinthialp/AQUASTAT/README.md

 ## AQUASTAT Dash

 *   This is the first version of a dashboard I've made using Plotly and Dash, as a personal project!
 It still is a work in progress. 🛠
 *   All data used is from the **Food and Agriculture Organization of the United Nations**, and it can be directly downloaded at the [**AQUASTAT website.**](https://www.fao.org/aquastat/en/) For practical purposes, some modifications were made in the original CSV files.
-I've included a detailed explanation of those in the notebook file included in this repository!
+I've included a detailed explanation all data manipulations made at the notebook file included in this repository!

 ## Screenshots